Leave it All Under The Blood Once and For All.

 Come let us reason together.
 It’s time to let go of the hurts and memories of what was done.
 Remember that the Blood of Jesus is able to give us all a fresh start.

 Therefore if anyone is in Christ, he is a new creation.
 The old has passed away.
 Behold, the new has come!

 2 Corinthians 5:17

-You may your peace at last when you forgive as the Lord wants to have us all restored.
+You may at last, have your peace, when you forgive.
+The Lord wants to have us all, restored.

 And see if there be any hurtful way in me,

 And lead me in the everlasting way.
 Psalm 139:23 – 24

 Let us search out and examine our ways, And turn back to the Lord; Let us lift our hearts and hands To God in heaven.

 Come its time to make things right.
 Let’s forgive one another and live.